News, tips, and product updates.

 Let’s start off with a simple quiz.
 What’s an organization’s most important asset: Its data or its people?

 Trick question.
 The answer is both.
 On one hand, data is the lifeblood of any strategic initiative.
-To lead today, quickly leveraging insights from the information available to you can be the difference between getting ahead and falling behind.
+To lead today, quickly leveraging insights from the information that’s available can be the difference between keeping up and falling behind.

-But your digital workforce demands digital transformation that reflects their concerns, upholds their values, and expands inclusion, equity, accessibility, and diversity in the workplace.
 People expect leaders to focus on more than just chasing the metrics that boost productivity and the bottom line.
 Research from an MIT Sloan Management Review initiative is clear: Effective digital transformation strategies need to underscore and support purpose, engagement, and fairness.
-Anything less is unlikely to succeed.
+Anything less than that is unlikely to succeed.

-While there’s a lot of work to do, taking time to understand the role of diversity and inclusion in the workplace is worth it.
-In a world of ever-shifting contexts, companies that broaden the scope of these initiatives will win.
+While there’s a lot of work to do, taking time to understand the role of DEI in the workplace is worth it.

-Diversity and inclusion (D&I) in the workplace has always been an imperative topic.
-It’s just that the damage caused by incomplete diversity and inclusion policies is more obvious now, and we need to be able to find a path forward that breaks down the barriers standing in the way of a stronger, more inclusive organization.
+Lately, many diversity and inclusion policy failures have been brought to light.
+It’s not that these are new issues — quite the opposite actually.
+It’s just that the damage caused by incomplete diversity and inclusion policies is more obvious, and we need to be able to find a path forward that breaks down the barriers standing in the way of a stronger, more inclusive organization.